 This is the AI Policy Exchange Expert Vlogging Series featuring vlogs from our technical/policy experts addressing some of the hardest questions confronting the governance of artificially intelligent technologies.

 In each AI Policy Exchange Expert Vlogging Series, we ask all our technical/policy experts a common question.
-Experts respond to the question through short, crisp, and illuminating vlogs sent to us.
+Experts respond to the question through short, illuminating vlogs sent to us.
 We then upload these vlogs to our YouTube channel and also post them on our website.

 We posed the following question to our experts as part of our AI Policy Exchange Expert Vlogging Series 1.0: How to put AI ethics into practice?

 This question arose from findings by public policy and ethics researchers claiming that AI ethics principles & guidelines proposed by various public bodies and private groups in their current form likely have a negligible effect on the safe development, deployment, and use of artificially intelligent technologies.

 Watch our second vlog as part of the AI Policy Exchange Expert Vlogging Series 1.0 made by Merve Hickok below.